Secondary or Metastatic Liver Cancers

 - Internal and external beam radiation therapy (particle-based treatments to target liver tumors)

 - Other novel options, such as immunotherapy, which is accessible through our clinical trials portfolio

 Through our one-day patient evaluation process, in which patients come to the Texas Liver Tumor Center in the morning and leave at the end of the day with a carefully designed treatment plan in place, we can eliminate much of the uncertainty that accompanies a metastatic gallbladder cancer diagnosis.
 With several of the nation’s most highly regarded liver tumor experts collaborating on each patient’s case, the Texas Liver Tumor Center is a premier destination for comprehensive care.

 If you have been diagnosed with metastatic gallbladder cancer and would like to schedule an appointment at the Texas Liver Tumor Center, contact us today.

 Ovarian cancer is often diagnosed in advanced stages.
 When the cancer involves the abdomen and peritoneum as well as segments of the liver a broad approach is needed.
 Extensive surgical treatment is considered to improve both quality of life and life expectancy.
 Additionally, systemic treatment with chemotherapy is offered through standard or study treatment protocols.

 Lung Cancer Metastasis

 Lung cancer commonly spreads to the liver.
 Previously, little could be done in these circumstances.
 Recent approval of targeted systemic therapy and immunotherapy has changed that paradigm.
 In cases where there are 1 or few liver lesions, targeted radiotherapy is showing promise.
-Members of the Texas Liver Tumor Center carefully consider everyone and develop the most appropriate treatment plan.
+We carefully consider everyone and develop the most appropriate treatment plan.